The Geometry of Compression: Why Angles Beat Naive Storage

 From the noise, the smallest working shape.

-Most people try to handle complexity by carrying more detail: longer notes, longer plans, more screenshots, more saved tabs, more context.
-That often makes the problem heavier instead of clearer.
-The better move is to ask what must survive.
+To some, handling complexity means carrying more detail: longer notes, longer plans, more screenshots, more saved tabs.
+The pile usually makes the problem heavier instead of clearer.

-In ordinary life, compression is not forgetting.
-It is keeping enough to reconstruct, decide, or act.
-The practical question is simple:
+In ordinary life, compression is keeping enough to reconstruct, decide, or act.

 What is the smallest version of this that still works?